Quick Start Guide#

 # Start services

-docker compose --env-file .env -f docker-compose.yml -f docker-compose.override.yml watch
+docker compose --env-file .env -f compose.yaml -f compose.dev.yaml watch

 # Build solution